Protect your privacy, rights and freedoms

 Ole, WA Australia, 6 November 2021

-And these have to be legislation/laws, not regulations.
+Anything affecting our freedom and privacy should be legislation/laws, not regulations.
 Because regulations can be changed by any minister at any time, while legislation changes must go through the parliament, which is the foundation of democracy.

 Anonymous, 17 November 2021